Álvaro Lins: Family

-Married to Heloísa Ramos Lins, with whom he had two children.
+Lins was married to Heloísa Ramos Lins, with whom he had two children.

 Career

 Journalism

 The son of Pedro Alexandrino Lins and Francisca de Barros Lins, Álvaro Lins took the primary course in his hometown, moving to attend high school at Salesian College and Padre Félix Gymnasium, both in Recife.
-There he entered the Faculty of Law of the University of Recife in 1931, bachelor's degree in 1935.
-At the age of 20, as a representative of the Student Directory, he produced his first cultural work, called The university as a School of Public Men.
+There he entered the Faculty of Law of the University of Recife in 1931, obtaining a bachelor's degree in 1935.
+At the age of 20, as a representative of the Student Directory, Lins produced his first work, called The university as a School of Public Men.
 From 1932 to 1940, he was also a professor of general geography and history of civilization in several schools in the city.

-In October 1934, invited by the then intervenor and later governor of Pernambuco, Carlos de Lima Cavalcanti, assumed the position of Secretary of the State Government.
+In October 1934, invited by the then intervenor and later governor of Pernambuco, Carlos de Lima Cavalcanti, Lins assumed the position of Secretary of the State Government.
 He was part, in 1936, of the plate of the Social Democratic Party (PSD) of Pernambuco, to run for a seat in the House of Representatives.
-However, the coup that established the Estado Novo interrupted the elections and Álvaro Lins left the Secretariat of state in November 1937 and forgot his political plans.
+However, the coup that established the Estado Novo interrupted the elections and Lins left the Secretariat of State in November 1937 and put his political ambitions on hold.

-From there, he became a journalism writer, performing it in the Diário da Manhã of Pernambuco, from 1937 to 1940, where he was editor and director.
+From there, he became a print journalist, working at Diário da Manhã of Pernambuco from 1937 to 1940, where he was editor and director.
 Moving to Rio de Janeiro, he began to make literary criticism, a genre that gave him national fame.
-There, he was a journalist for diário de notícias, Diários Associados, between 1939 and 1940, and editor-in-chief of Correio da Manhã, from 1940 to 1956.
-In 1952 he left for Portugal to teach the discipline Brazilian Studies at the Faculty of Philosophy and Letters of the University of Lisbon.
+There, he was a journalist for Diário de Notícias, Diários Associados between 1939 and 1940, and editor-in-chief of Correio da Manhã from 1940 to 1956.
+In 1952, he left for Portugal to teach Brazilian studies at the Faculty of Philosophy and Letters of the University of Lisbon.
 There is also collaboration of his authorship in the Luso-Brazilian magazine Atlântico.

-Returning to Brazil in August 1954, because of the crisis triggered by the suicide of Getúlio Vargas, he resumed journalism and the chair of Brazilian Literature at Colégio Pedro II.
+Returning to Brazil in August 1954 because of the crisis triggered by the suicide of Getúlio Vargas, he resumed journalism and the chair of Brazilian Literature at Colégio Pedro II.